 Implementation guide

-This standard is the result of consolidating and streamlining the requirements from these Archives New Zealand standards:
+This Standard is the result of consolidating and streamlining requirements from these Archives New Zealand standards:

 Records Management Standard for the New Zealand Public Sector 2014